What does a Estate Planning Attorney do?

 How to become a Estate Planning Attorney?

-- Pass the bar exam in the desired state.
+- Pass the bar exam in the state where you want to practice.

 How long does it take to become a Estate Planning Attorney?